Approximation of wave packets on the real line: Acknowledgements

 \section{Acknowledgements}

 KL wishes to acknowledge UK Engineering and Physical Sciences Research Council (EPSRC) for the grant EP/L016516/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis, which supported the research and writing of this paper.
 KL is also grateful to the Department of Computer Science, KU Leuven for their hospitality during a visit where some of the research for this paper was done.
 MW thanks FWO Research Foundation Flanders for the postdoctoral research fellowship he enjoyed while some of the research for this paper was done.
-The authors would like to thank Nico Temme, Bruno Salvy and Andr\'e Weideman for helpful correspondence on Hermite functions and the steepest descent method.
+MW also thanks the Polish National Science Centre (SONATA-BIS-9), project no. 2019/34/E/ST1/00390, for the funding that supported the research.
+The authors would like to thank Bruno Salvy and Andr\'e Weideman for helpful correspondence on the steepest descent method, and are especially grateful to Nico Temme for the helpful discussions on Hermite functions and the method of steepest descent which helped simplify the section on the Malmquist--Takenaka functions.